meyfa/CobolCraft/README.md

-To learn more about the Minecraft protocol, you can refer to the wiki.vg documentation: https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge/Protocol In some cases, it may be helpful to look at real server traffic to better understand the flow of information.
+To learn more about the Minecraft protocol, you can refer to the wiki.vg documentation: https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge/Protocol

+In some cases, it may also be helpful to look at real server traffic (e.g., using Wireguard) to better understand the flow of information.

 ## Program Overview